-Imagine you are stopped at stoplight on your way to work.
+Imagine you are stopped at a stoplight on your way to work.
 Wham—you are struck from behind.
 Your car is totaled.
 You hurt everywhere and are unable to think straight.
 Police respond and you are rushed to the hospital on a backboard in an ambulance.

 While drivers in Washington are required to purchase “liability coverage” in order to lawfully drive, the required coverage is minimal.
 RCW 46.30.020 mandates that all drivers in Washington purchase “liability coverage” with limits of at least $25,000 per person, and $50,000 per occurrence.

 These days $25,000 does not go very far.
 A routine trip to the emergency room (ER) can easily exceed $10,000.
-In addition, liability insurance provides coverage for you if you are at-fault, but does not provide any insurance coverage for you in the event you are injured when the other driver is at-fault.
+In addition, liability insurance provides coverage for you if you are at fault, but does not provide any insurance coverage for you in the event you are injured when the other driver is at fault.

-Uninsured motorist coverage (UM) or under insured motorist coverage (UIM) are insurance coverages designed to protect you in situations where the other driver is under insured or uninsured.
-UM/UIM insurance coverage is unusual since it pays damages to you the insured rather than to a third-party.
+Uninsured motorist coverage (UM) or underinsured motorist coverage (UIM) are insurance coverages designed to protect you in situations where the other driver is underinsured or uninsured.
+UM/UIM insurance coverage is unusual since it pays damages to you the insured rather than to a third party.
 In other words, UM/UIM insurance is insurance that directly benefits you.

 UM/UIM insurance covers sums the insured is legally entitled to recover as damages from the owner or operator of an uninsured vehicle.
-That is, it covers damages the responsible party (or his or her insurer) would have paid had he or she purchased auto liability insurance, or adequate insurance coverage.
+That is, it covers damages the responsible party (or his or her insurer) would have paid had he or she purchased auto liability insurance or adequate insurance coverage.

 The importance of this insurance is underscored by RCW 48.22.030, which requires that Washington Insurers offer UM/UIM coverage to Washington insureds with the same limits as their liability insurance limits.
-If you purchase a liability policy with $25,000 per person/$50,000 per occurrence limits Washington, then your insurer must offer you a UM/UIM policy with the exact same limits.
+If you purchase a liability policy with $25,000 per person/$50,000 per occurrence limits in Washington, then your insurer must offer you a UM/UIM policy with the exact same limits.

 While insurance companies are required to offer Washington insureds UM/UIM insurance, you can refuse to purchase UM/UIM coverage, or choose to purchase an amount less than your liability coverage limits.
-However, in order to do so, Washington law requires your insurance company obtain a written waiver of coverage from you attesting to the fact you were offered UM/UIM insurance and you either decline the insurance or decided to purchase less UM/UIM coverage.
+However, in order to do so, Washington law requires your insurance company to obtain a written waiver of coverage from you attesting to the fact you were offered UM/UIM insurance and you either decline the insurance or decided to purchase less UM/UIM coverage.
 See RCW 48.22.030(4).
 This is important because if the insurance company fails to obtain a waiver, you may be entitled to UM/UIM coverage.

 UM/UIM insurance is very important insurance coverage.
 Unlike the compulsory liability coverage you are required to purchase, UM/UIM coverage is insurance coverage that directly benefits you.
 We advise all of our clients to purchase UM/UIM insurance in the amount of their liability policy limits.
 In addition, one of the first things we do for our clients if they do not have UM/UIM coverage is to ensure that their insurance company has followed Washington law and obtained a written waiver from their insured.

-If you or a loved one has questions about a personal injuries sustained in a motor vehicle accident, call the trial attorneys at Maxwell Graham at 206-527-2000.
+If you or a loved one has questions about personal injuries sustained in a motor vehicle accident, call the trial attorneys at Maxwell Graham at 206-527-2000.